Support the news

 Pete Seeger believed songs were a way of binding people to a cause.
-He popularized "This Land is Your Land" and "We Shall Overcome" and wrote "If I Had a Hammer."
-In 1940s, he co-founded The Weavers, who surprised everyone, including themselves, when they became the first group to bring folk music to the pop charts — until they were black listed.
-Seeger refused to answer questions about his politics when he appeared before House Un-American Activities committee in 1955.
-His conviction for contempt of congress was eventually overturned on appeal.
+He popularized "This Land Is Your Land" and "We Shall Overcome" and wrote "If I Had a Hammer."
+In the 1940s, he co-founded The Weavers, who surprised everyone, including themselves, when they became the first group to bring folk music to the pop charts — until they were blacklisted.
+Seeger refused to answer questions about his politics when he appeared before the House Un-American Activities Committee in 1955.
+His conviction for contempt of Congress was eventually overturned on appeal.
 Seeger kept singing and protesting right through 2011, when he joined a march in support of the Occupy Wall Street protests.
 He simply did not give up.

 The singer, songwriter and activist died Monday at the age of 94.
 In a Fresh Air interview from 1985, Seeger talked to host Terry Gross about his friendship with fellow folk music icon Woody Guthrie, jumping railroad cars and bringing his message to unlikely audiences.

 "We all read about music being a part of people's lives, but I hadn't seen it in action until I met him.
 The words that came out of his mouth and the music he made all flowed together with the life that he had led and I was greatly attracted to it and kind of tagged along after him for several months.
 Woody showed me how to hitchhike and how to ride freight trains, how to sing in saloons."